Appeals court allows Trump administration to send back asylum seekers to Mexico to wait out court process

 The case must still be considered on its merits at a lower court in San Francisco and could end up at the Supreme Court.

-U.S. District Judge Richard Seeborg ruled April 8 that the policy should be halted while the lawsuit, filed on behalf of 11 asylum applicants and several other organizations, proceeds.
+U.S. District Judge Richard Seeborg ruled April 8 that the policy should be halted while a lawsuit, filed on behalf of 11 asylum applicants and several other organizations, proceeds.

-The American Civil Liberties Union, which brought the lawsuit along with Southern Poverty Law Center, and Center for Gender & Refugee Studies, said that despite the ruling, "there is good reason to believe that ultimately this policy will be put to a halt."
+The American Civil Liberties Union, which brought the suit along with the Southern Poverty Law Center, and Center for Gender & Refugee Studies, said that despite the ruling, "there is good reason to believe that ultimately this policy will be put to a halt."

 “Asylum seekers are being put at serious risk of harm every day that the forced return policy continues," Omar Jadwat, director of the ACLU’s Immigrants’ Rights Project, said in a statement.
 "Notably, two of the three judges that heard this request found that there are serious legal problems with what the government is doing."